metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-703.md

 required data:

-    AD_BoilerPlate for ESR
+    AD_BoilerPlate for ESR;

-    Async Batch Type for ESR
+    Async Batch Type for ESR;

-    Async Batch for ESR
+    Async Batch for ESR;

     A valid ESR file